nishant696/Most-Streamed-Songs-of-2023-Power-BI-Dashboard/README.md

         }
         ]
         }
-in this JSON code the color codes, data, width and height of the visual is changed
+in this JSON code the color codes, data, width, and height of the visual are changed

-- Step 13 : Another visual deneb is used which is the heat map which is used to visualize the track name, day of week and month.
+- Step 13: Another visual deneb is used which is the heat map which is used to visualize the track name, day of week and month.

-this visual is taken from the below github profile as json code
+this visual is taken from the below GitHub profile as JSON code

         https://github.com/PowerBI-tips/Deneb-Templates/blob/main/templates/heatmap%20with%20bars%20-%20red%20themed.json

 <img width="151" alt="heat map" src="https://github.com/nishant696/Most-Streamed-Songs-of-2023-Power-BI-Dashboard/assets/73593128/d8d2935f-ca0a-4851-87bc-c5138e05b137">

-the json code for this visual is
+The JSON code for this visual is

         {
         "$schema": "https://vega.github.io/schema/vega-lite/v5.json",